kreutix/run-litd/README.md

 ```$ chmod +x bitcoind_setup.sh```

 The script should be run with sudo.
-Don't worry, repo's, files, etc. will be owned by your current user(a new user called ubuntu if the server_setup script was used).
+Don't worry, repo's, files, etc. will be owned by your current user, a new user called ubuntu if the server_setup script was used).

 ```$ sudo ./bitcoind_setup.sh```